Grants are made to tax-exempt 501(c)(3) independent and educational institutions. There are no grants awarded to individuals.

 - Step 1 – Initial Contact – Contact the Mathers Foundation here to determine if your area of research would fall under the Foundation’s area of interest.

 - Step 2 – Query – If the Foundation determines that the topic of research is of compelling interest, you will be invited to submit a formal query.
-The Query requires submission of a short 1-2 page summary summarizing the proposed research project in greater detail.
-Inquiries should be accompanied by the Principal Investigator’s C.V. and history of previously published research studies.
-Based on query reviews, formal requests will be invited.
-Specific detailed queries must be received electronically and by mail.
+The Query requires submission of a short 1-2 page summary of the proposed research project in greater detail.
+Queries should be accompanied by the Principal Investigator’s C.V. and history of previously published research studies.
+A preliminary set of aims and budget estimate for the project should also be included.
+Based on query reviews, formal proposals will be invited.

 - Step 3- Formal Proposal – The third and final step of the application process will require submission of a detailed description of the project proposal and should include the following:

-e) Budget with detailed justification and allocation of funds requested
+f) Budget with detailed justification and allocation of funds requested.
+Indirect costs may not exceed 10%.

-f) Resumes and C.V.s of each of the team members involved.
-This should include primary investigator, and supporting staff that provide 30% or more of their time on the project (post-docs, graduate students, etc.)
+g) C.V.s of each of the team members involved.
+This should include primary investigator, and support staff that provide 30% or more of their time on the project (post-docs, graduate students, etc.)